A Cycle Ride to HDR: Semantics Aware Self-Supervised Framework for Unpaired LDR-to-HDR Image Reconstruction: Method

 \section{Method}

-This section describes the proposed method - the first LLM-driven reasoning for semantic and cycle consistency guided self-supervised learning approach for unpaired \{LDR,HDR\} data which addresses both the inverse tone-mapping (\ie, LDR $\rightarrow$ HDR) and tone-mapping (\ie, HDR $\rightarrow$ LDR) tasks.
+This section describes CycleHDR, the first semantic and cycle consistency guided self-supervised learning approach for unpaired \{LDR;HDR\} data.
+The proposed method is designed to address both the inverse tone-mapping (LDR~$\rightarrow$~HDR) and tone-mapping (HDR~$\rightarrow$~LDR) tasks.